LBNE/FNALCore/README.md

 --------------------------------------
 We may make local modifications to files under the subtrees, for example patches for Mac.
 To push these upstream, you need to have write permission to the upstream repo.
-If you do, then  but if you do, then all that needs to be done is
+If you do, then all that needs to be done to push all local commits back to the subtree master is:

 ```sh
 $ git subtree push --prefix=FNALCore/cpp0x cpp0x-upstream master